One of the Few Female Occult Detectives

 This corner-of-the-eye awareness of the ghostly presence seems to relate to why the new lady of the house becomes enamored with skating.
 Do the spins and turns Susy Sherbrooke performs on the ice help her to interact with the elusive ghost?
 Probably not.
 However, when skating rinks first became popular, some people were very worried that they were a place where young women could freely mingle with men they barely knew!
 One critic describes the “skating-rink furore” as “an epidemic disease” and a threat to “the moral and physical welfare of the female portion of the rising generation.”
-And, as we’ll see, improper mingling between the sexes is at the heart of the haunting.
+And, as we’ll see, improper mingling between the sexes is at the heart of the haunting in this novella.

 Skating as a Parallel of Promiscuity

 Lady Julia discovers evidence of a former resident, and the writer makes this likely villain a foreigner in the fashion of other supernatural novels from about the same time (e.g., Bram Stoker’s Dracula and Richard Marsh’s The Beetle).
 That is, there’s a strong suggestion that the house is haunted by the ghost of a passionate, swarthy, cloak-wearing, scar-faced Spaniard who had once lived there after eloping with a young, married woman.
 Susy tells Lady Julia that she keeps glimpsing a “dark, cruel face, the face of the miniature which I found in the cupboard in the little dressing-room,” and that fits the description of the Spaniard.
-Does his sinful presence linger in the house?
+Does his sinful, sexually charged presence linger in the house?

 Or do subsequent residents suffer from the curse that this man put on the house?
 As Lady Julia learns from the local gossip/historian, the villainous Spaniard cursed the house when his lover died: “his were the curses of the wicked; and we all know that curses, like chickens, come home to roost.”
 Or maybe there’s just bad energy left over from the extramarital elopement itself.
 No specific final explanation is given for why young wives who move to the house are plagued by madness and their husbands by jealousy.
 Thus, the title: “Wanted–An Explanation.”